-Bill Callahan joined Gentry Locke’s Business Litigation group in 2019 to further his distinguished, 25-year career in business law and litigation.
+Bill Callahan joined Gentry Locke’s Business Litigation group in 2019 to further his distinguished, 25-year career in bankruptcy, creditor’s rights and litigation.
 Bill assists businesses, financial institutions, and investment firms with insolvency matters.
-He is highly skilled in bankruptcy litigation and in formulating effective strategies for avoiding future problems.
+He is highly skilled in bankruptcy litigation and in formulating effective strategies for solving existing problems and avoiding future problems.
 Bill represents financial institutions outside of bankruptcy proceedings in a wide variety of matters, including foreclosures, collection proceedings, and the development of non-judicial liquidation strategies.
 He has been recognized as one of the Best Lawyers in America since 2010 and has been recognized as a Virginia Super Lawyer since 2012.
 Bill has served as an Adjunct Professor at Washington and Lee University School of Law and is a regular lecturer at continuing legal education seminars.

 Workout time, 6 days a week

 How did you come to choose Bankruptcy law as your practice?